dmd-program/dmd-100/topics/open_design.md

 # Open design

-The main difference between traditional "closed door" or "black box" style of design is that the process is obscured.
+The main difference between open design and more traditional "Closed-door" or "Black-box" styles of design is that the process is transparent.
 For instance, Apple, Inc. is highly secretive about projects until they are released to the public.
+The Linux OS project is a good example of a Transparent-box design, where development and functionality is exposed.

 ## Democratic design